2026 Comparison

 Is AcquireDeeds really free?

 Yes.
 There is no monthly fee or subscription.
-You can search properties, build lists, and preview templates at no cost.
-You only pay when you send mail — starting at $0.65/piece for postcards and $0.99/piece for letters.
+You can search properties and build lists at no cost.
+You only pay when you export data — $0.05 per record for Lob-compatible CSV exports.

 Why would I switch from BatchLeads?

-If you're primarily using BatchLeads for direct mail campaigns, you're paying $79-$99/mo for the platform, then dealing with third-party integrations to actually send mail.
-With AcquireDeeds, you skip the subscription and the integration hassle — search, select, and send in one platform.
+If you're primarily using BatchLeads to build mailing lists, you're paying $79-$99/mo for the platform plus credits for data exports.
+With AcquireDeeds, you skip the subscription — search properties for free and export Lob-compatible CSVs for just $0.05/record.
+Then upload to Lob, Postalytics, Click2Mail, or any mail service.
 If you need skip tracing, Driving for Dollars, or nationwide data, BatchLeads may still make sense for those features.

 Does AcquireDeeds have nationwide data?